ospc-org/ospc-org.github.io/index.md

 <br>
 <h2 align="left">About</h2>

-<h4 align="left"><b>Everything we incubate is open source</b></h4>
+<h4 align="left"><b>The Center</b></h4>

 <p style="text-align:justify">Hosted at the American Enterprise Institute, the Open Source Policy Center is built on the principle that better public policy analysis leads to better public policy.
-Since 2013, OSPC has incubated open source projects, including models and webapps, for predicting the outcomes of public policy.
-We identify tools that have the potential to fundamentally improve policymaking, and we help tool builders create open source projects that are professional, user oriented, and welcoming to outside technical contributors.</p>
+Since 2013, OSPC has incubated open source projects, models and web interface, for predicting the outcomes of public policy.
+We identify tools that have the potential to fundamentally improve policymaking, and we help tool builders create open source projects that are professional, user oriented, and welcoming to outside technical contributors. </p>
 <div style="text-align:justify">
+We incubate models across different range of policy areas.
 Our <a style="display:inline-block" href="/portfolio/">portfolio</a> of projects supports users including White Houses from both parties; national and local newspapers; dozens of university classes; Presidential campaigns in primary and general elections; academic, think tank, and independent researchers; companies and their consultants; and Congressional committees, specialized subcommittees, leadership offices, and member offices.
 </div>
 <br>
 <p align="justify">Beyond incubation, we are committed to helping users by convening the open source community in Washington, D.C. and educating policymakers, modelers, and the public about open source policy analysis.</p>